Panthers hire Peterson, NHL’s first Black assistant GM

 Peterson played five pro seasons in the minors after winning a national title during his time at Boston College.
 The Northborough, Massachusetts, native also advises and consults for a nonprofit organization that provides mentoring and hockey programs for underprivileged youth and underserved communities.

+“His substantive hockey experience as a player, significant developmental and evaluation skills and business acumen as a negotiator combine to form an elite skill set that is very difficult to find in our sport,” Zito said in a release sent by the Panthers.
+“There are many who can excel in one of those disciplines but few who excel in all three.”

-The Panthers say Peterson will take an active role in their foundation’s community programs aimed at making the sport more inclusive in South Florida.
+The Panthers said Peterson will take an active role in their foundation’s community programs aimed at making the sport more inclusive in South Florida.

-“I’m very excited for this opportunity with the Panthers and with Bill’s growing front office team,” Peterson said.
-“It’s a special day for myself and my family, and I can’t wait to get to work.”
+“I have worked with Brett for a number of years, and it’s not surprising that his skills were coveted by a front office,” said Wasserman Hockey executive VP Markus Lehto, who took over many of Zito’s clients at Acme World Sports when Zito became assistant GM of the Columbus Blue Jackets.

+“I expect that many of the same qualities that made him a successful agent — his character, his respect within the industry, and his understanding of all levels of the game — will also make him a successful executive.”

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports